fir-lang/fir/README.md

 formatter, build system, all in one executable), syntax, a batteries-included approach to the standard libraries, and an expressive type system.

-# Current status

-Currently only a simple interpreter is available.
-The interpreter does not have a type checker yet, it ignores all types.

 # Development plan

 We want to bootstrap Fir as quickly as possible.